-Who Should Consider Buying a Car With a Credit Card?
+Is It a Good Idea to Buy a Car With a Credit Card?

 If you have the money to pay off your next credit card bill in full, it could be worth it to buy a car with a credit card.
 However, keep in mind that dealerships can charge a transaction fee.

 Is it legal to charge customers a credit card transaction fee?

 Surprisingly, merchants — including car dealers — can kick down the credit card fees they’re responsible for.
 Ironically, it’s often called a “convenience fee.”.
 Five states prohibit merchants from tacking on a credit card surcharge.
 The states are Colorado, Connecticut, Kansas, Maine and Massachusetts.

 If your rewards are not greater than the transaction fee, it is not worth it to put the charge on your card.
 For example, if your credit card gives you 1% cash back on purchases, but the transaction fee is 2%, you’ll come out with a loss.

 If you have a rewards card where the rewards outweigh any transaction fees, but you won’t be able to pay for the charge in full, consider charging only the down payment or a portion of the down payment to a credit card.
 This way, you’ll still get rewards points or cash back without having to worry about paying high interest rates on your unpaid credit card balance.

 Why You Shouldn’t Buy a Car With a Credit Card